davidkane9/creditr/TO-DO.md

 CDS TO-DO List
 ========================================================

-* Remove all (or almost all) errors and warnings from R CMD check.

 * Add "context" to test cases (see cdsDB for examples of how this is done) so that sensible messages are printed out while test cases run.

 * Understand what all the slots in the CDS class mean and why they matter.
 I may quiz you about this on Monday.